 Considerable effort over many years has been spent by the industry in developing the National Structural Steelwork Specification for Building Construction (NSSS).
 The NSSS is primarily a construction (or execution) specification but also acknowledges the common contractual situations where the steelwork contractor designs the connections (and in some cases the members as well) - it includes checklists of information that the contractor needs to carry out design,

 The NSSS was originally developed for use with structures designed in accordance with BS 5950-1 but the 5th Edition covered structures designed in accordance with either BS 5950-1 or Eurocode 3.
 Since July 2014, all construction products have been CE Marked and since that date, the 5th Edition was available only in a CE marked version for use with structures to be executed in accordance with BS EN 1090-2.
 The 6th Edition, published in 2017, similarly covers structures designed in accordance with either BS 5950-1 or Eurocode 3 and executed in accordance with BS EN 1090-2, as does the current 7th Edition which was published in 2020 and came into force on 1st January 2021.
-The main changes between the 5th Edition (CE Marking version) and the 6th Edition are briefly described here.
+The main changes between the 5th Edition (CE Marking version) and the 6th Edition are briefly described in the following section.

 The principal topics covered in the NSSS are as follows: